RomTin/zipng/README.md

-# hide png and zip each other
+# This is a zip.
+This is a png

 **!!
 UNFORTUNATELY, sometimes archive manager CAN'T extract generated zip archive file. please use `unzip` command to extract that !!**

+This is a command line tool to generate png file which hides a zip file in its zTXT chunk.

 ZIP will be hidden in PNG as zTXT chunk, and that PNG is still surely **VALID**.